 - A meeting point and landmark.

 - The starting point to get to know a new culture.
-(My favourite: ask local students in the museum to give you a tour and tell you stuff.
+(My favorite: ask local students in the museum to give you a tour and tell you stuff.
 They usually like it and tell great, unpolished stories.)

 - A place to disconnect from work.